 The Long Tail Cast On is another easy and popular cast on method.

-Eventually you will need to know how to Join a New Ball of Yarn Video.
+Eventually you will need to know how to join new yarn, the magic knot is one way.

 76” wide x 19” deep (unblocked)

 Your shawl will start at the bottom and increase at the beginning and the end of the row.
 The long top edge will be your bind off row.

 Scroll down for the Umbria Shawl Knitting Pattern with Step by Step Pictures!